How to Convert CGPA into Percentage in BTech?

 Therefore, in this case, the percentage is 6.94 * 10= 69.4%.

 Therefore in this example, the gradation will be B+.

+So now you understand how to convert CGPA into percentage in BTech and how to calculate B.Tech percentage.
 Every coin has two sides so definitely there are some advantages and disadvantages of the CGPA system.
 But it is an undeniable fact that the CGPA grading System is invariably one of the most efficient methods and is definitely a welcome change in engineering.